Basic Mistletoe Cactus Care

 I like a mix that includes peat moss and perlite as these prevent my roots from becoming water-logged.

 We recommend placing your Mistletoe Cactus in an area where it gets bright but filtered and direct light.
-A few hours of direct morning light wouldn’t harm your plant but steer clear if exposing it
+A few hours of direct morning light wouldn’t harm your plant.

 There is a bit of a balance to be struck in terms of watering your Mistletoe Cactus.
 They don’t like to fully dry out like other plants in the Cacti family but don’t like to be swimming in water either.